 If the affected person wishes to appeal the Census Bureau response, he or she should provide in writing a justification supporting the appeal that responds as specifically as possible to the reasons the Census Bureau gives in rejecting the initial request for correction.
 The appeals process, when not separately defined in the programs listed on the left hand menu, will be managed by a panel determined by the Chair of the Methodology and Standards Council.
 Appeals must be initiated within 30 calendar days of the date of the initial decision, and must be submitted to the Quality Program Staff, Attn: Census Bureau Information Quality, ADRM HQ-2K071, U.S. Census Bureau, 4600 Silver Hill Road, Washington DC 20233.
 The Census Bureau will respond to all requests for appeals within 60 days of receipt.
 If the request requires more than 60 days to resolve, the Census Bureau will inform the complainant that more time is required and indicate the reason why and an estimated decision date.

-Count Question Resolution Program (CQR)
+Count Question Resolution Operation (CQR)

 Governmental Unit Boundaries

 The Census Bureau uses the Boundary and Annexation Survey (BAS) for changes to boundaries, the most common of which are annexations and detachments.

 Census Bureau products contain info including roads, railroads, and hydrography, and associated attributes such as Street Names and Address Range Information.